P&FM SCDF Submission For Flammable Products

 Regulations And Classification Of Petroleum And Flammable Materials In Singapore

-The classification of petroleum and flammable materials in Singapore is based on their flashpoints and other hazardous properties, which determine how they should be handled, stored, and transported.
+The classification of petroleum and flammable materials in Singapore is based on their hazardous properties, including flash point and whether a substance is a liquid or gas, which determine how they should be handled, stored, and transported.

 The regulations are put in place by authorities such as the SCDF and the National Environment Agency, ensuring that all materials are managed safely and responsibly.